-Set in Settings > All Settings > Application > Editing in the Drag & Drop section.

-Auto-Crossfade by default - Control key for Drag & Drop
+Set in Settings > All Settings > Application > Editing: Drag & Drop: Auto-Crossfade by default - Control key for Drag & Drop.

-When checked, a fade will be created on clips that overlap when they are dragged on top of each other during editing.
+Off by default.
+When checked, a fade will be created on Clips that overlap when they are dragged on top of each other during editing.